-Vessel Upgrade Grant Applications are accepted until March 31, 2017.
+Vessel Upgrade Grant Applications are accepted until April 7, 2023.
 Upgrade work must be completed before December 31 of the year the Vessel Upgrade Grant is awarded.

 Items eligible under the program follow the guidelines recognized by the Alaska Division of Economic Development Commercial Fishing Loan Program, which allow for the purchase, installation and repairs of items that are permanently attached to a boat or setnet equipment.
 Brailers are included by definition.
 Other specifically eligible items include hull and deck repairs and maintenance, insulation, engine replacements and repairs, refrigeration systems, deck gear such as reels, rollers and anchor winches, hydraulics and steering systems, electronics, pumps, bow thrusters, top houses and galley stoves.

 Past recipients who previously received a Vessel Upgrade Grant valued at less than the maximum dollar amount currently allowed under the program may apply for the difference between what they received and the maximum allowable grant award to help pay for the cost of future improvements.
 Past recipients who have not received a Vessel Upgrade Grant in the previous three (3) years, can apply for a new full grant award.